April 21st, Creativity and Innovation Day, is a time to

 * Notice something in your environment you've never noticed before

-* Create something for your window or garden to express your impression of creativity week
+* Create something for your window or garden to express your impression of

 * Organize a creativity walk